BreakZero/TODO-LIST-KMM/README.md

 > iOS already support localization, so you need to import localization file first when you set up. the file is `Localizable.xcstrings` in TODOList-iOS.
 ### For Android
 > Cause gradle add keystore to signing app that using into DevOps, there are two options pass build progress.
-- make a directory named `keystore` and add `keystore.jks` and `keystore.properties`, properties content like below(update the value that you set):
+- make a directory named `keystore` and create 2 files named `keystore.jks`, `keystore.properties`, properties content like below(update the value that you set):
 ```properties
 storePassword=***
 keyPassword=***